scuzzydude/asimov/asimov.md

 "The election is next week."

-"Send in SEAL team six, or Delta, hell the Air-Force boys could probably handle this one."
+"Send in SEAL team six, or Delta.
+Hell, the Air-Force boys could probably handle this one."

 "I know, I know, John," The President sighs.
 "If I get even one American soldier killed, I'll never get reelected.
 Not for a bunch of European paintings.
 Remember the first Bush, he didn't get reelected and that was for oil.
 Paintings, John.
 French Paintings."